AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: Restock Inventory

   Scenario: Successful restock
-    Given a product exists
+    Given a product exists in the system
-    When a restock quantity is registered
-    Then the stock increases accordingly
+    When the administrator enters a restock quantity and confirms Then the product's stock level increases by the entered amount

+  Scenario: Invalid restock quantity
+    Given a product exists in the system
+    When the administrator enters a quantity of zero or a negative number Then the system displays a validation error and does not update the stock
 ```

 ---